fananimi/pyzk/README.md

 pyzk is unofficial library of zksoftware the fingerprint attendance machine.

-# Ussage
+# api Usages

-The usage is very simple, just Create new ZK instance and you will ready to call api.
+Create ZK object and you will ready to call api.

-* Basic Ussage
+* Basic Usage
 ```
 import zk
 from zk import const